nextpyp/prismpyp/README.md

 ## 🧪 Training the model

 ### Download the test data
 We will use the ```example_data.tar.gz``` file containing micrograph and power spectra images, and metadata from EMPIAR-10379 as an example test case of self-supervised micrograph sorting.
-The file is available on Zenodo.
+The file is available on [Zenodo](https://doi.org/10.5281/zenodo.17161604).

-After downloading the test data, unpack the files into a new folder ```example_data``` by running
+Select an appropiate location on your file system, create a new folder named ```example_data```, download and unpack the files from zenodo into it:
 ```bash
 mkdir example_data
 tar -xvzf example_data.tar.gz -C example_data